Melodies & Composers

 Cherubin’s Ariette ‘Voi, che sapete’ from the famous Opera ‘The Marriage of Figaro’ is a melody created by Mozart entirely out of feeling and for the feeling itself.
 Cherubin sings of love, though not yet knowing what love is.
 So he asks emotionaly moved ‘You who know what love is, Ladies, see if I have it in my heart?’
 Yes, it’s certainly love!

-Our Musical boxes playing this melody are:
+Our Musical boxes playing this melody:

-MOZARTKUGEL LIGHT waxed Beech wood
+MOZARTKUGEL LIGHT

-MOZARTKUGEL SHADOW dark smoked Oak wood
+MOZARTKUGEL SHADOW

 Papageno’s magical melody